435THz/Dungeon_Recruitment_List/README.md

 differentiate which pokémon have already been recruited and which ones do or do not respawn upon defeat.
-4. **Options**: Displays a toggle option for the mod's *Spoiler Mode* and *Icon Mode*.
-If *Spoiler Mode* is on, then you will be unable to see the current floor's spawn list if it's your first visit, and if *Icon Mode* is on, the list will also use special icon markers to distinguish between caught, non-caught and special spawning pokémon.
+4. **Options**: Displays a toggle option for the mod's *Scanner Mode* and *Icon Mode*.
+If *Scanner Mode* is on, then you will be able to see the exact data used to spawn a specific Pokémon, and if *Icon Mode* is on, the list will also use special icon markers to distinguish between caught, non-caught and pokémon spawned in special ways.
-This option can only be accessed outside of dungeons.